joolstorrentecalo/gitlab-foss/doc/user/project/pages/index.md

 #### Auto-clean

-Parallel Pages deployments, created by a merge request with a `path_prefix`, are automatically deleted when the merge request is closed or merged.
+Extra Pages deployments, created by a merge request with a `path_prefix`, are automatically deleted when the merge request is closed or merged.